tsaqib/trex/README.md

 ## Interface: IObservable

-The interface behind the `ObservableBase`, maintains the contract for all observables.
+The interface behind the `Observable`, maintains the contract for all observables.

 **`interface`**